jonascotch/CS50_finalproject/README.md

 ### Flask/Python
 Firstly I created the "app.py" file to be the brain of the app.

-There are the different routes:
+These are all the different routes:
 ```
 @app.route('/')
 ```